flutter/website/src/docs/cookbook/networking/send-data.md

 ```

 On pressing the **Create Data** button, make the network request,
-which sends the data in the `TextField` to the server with a `POST` request.
+which sends the data in the `TextField` to the server
+as a `POST` request.
-This Future, `_futureAlbum`, will be used in the next step.
+The Future, `_futureAlbum`, is used in the next step.

-## 5. Display the response onscreen
+## 5. Display the response on screen

 To display the data on screen, use the
 [`FutureBuilder`][] widget.
 The `FutureBuilder` widget comes with Flutter and
-makes it easy to work with async data sources.
+makes it easy to work with asynchronous data sources.
 You must provide two parameters:

   1. The `Future` you want to work with.
 In this case,